 Banking shares in China tumbled to their biggest daily loss in almost four years after the People's Bank of China said banks needed to do a better job of managing their cash and lending as the central bank attempts to move the world's second largest economy away from credit-driven investment.

-U.S. hospital operator Tenet Healthcare Corp will buy smaller rival Vanguard Health Systems Inc for $4.3 billion, or $21 per share including debt to expand into new geographies.
-Vanguard shares jumped 66.3 percent to $20.64 and Tenet gained 9.6 percent to $45.86.
+U.S. hospital operator Tenet Healthcare Corp will buy smaller rival Vanguard Health Systems Inc for $4.3 billion or $21 per share including debt to expand into new geographies.
+Vanguard shares jumped 66.9 percent to $20.64 and Tenet gained 9.6 percent to $45.86.

-Barrick Gold Corp will lay off up to a third of its corporate staff at its headquarters in Toronto and other offices, sources said, as the world's top bullion producer intensifies a downsizing plan amid a slump in the price of gold.
-U.S.-listed shares dipped 2.1 percent to $16.53 in premarket trade.
+Barrick Gold Corp will lay off up to a third of its corporate staff at its Toronto headquarters and other offices, sources said, as the world's top bullion producer intensifies downsizing amid a slump in the price of gold.
+U.S.-listed shares dipped 4.4 percent to $16.15.

 Keynote Systems Inc said it had agreed to be acquired by an affiliate of private equity firm Thoma Bravo LLC for about $395 million, or $20 per share.
-Keynote shares surged 46.6 percent to $19.80 before the opening bell.
+Keynote shares surged 46.3 percent to $19.77.

 STEC Inc jumped 86.9 percent to $6.71 after Western Digital Corp said it would buy the company for about $340 million in cash.
 Western Digital shares shed 1.7 percent to $59.18.